ptupitsyn/ignite-3/modules/platforms/dotnet/Apache.Ignite.EntityFrameworkCore/DEVNOTES.md

 * Tables without `PRIMARY KEY` are not supported

 ## To Be Implemented
-* Implement ADO.NET classes as a separate ticket (https://issues.apache.org/jira/browse/IGNITE-22131)
-* Parse connection string into `IgniteClientConfiguration` - is there a standard parser for this?
-* Consolidate tests into a single project
 * Fix all compiler warnings and enable all analyzers
 * Add test for all Ignite-specific column types
 * Bring in more specification tests (https://issues.apache.org/jira/browse/IGNITE-22134)